 Georgia Limited Power of Attorney Form

-A Georgia limited power of attorney (POA) is a form that is used by residents of Georgia (the “principal”) to give an agent (or “attorney-in-fact”) the ability to act in their place while carrying out certain tasks.
+A Georgia limited power of attorney is a form that is used by a person (the “principal”) to give an agent (or “attorney-in-fact”) the ability to act in their place while carrying out certain tasks.
 This form is commonly used to allow an agent to make financial decisions, sign forms, and run errands for the principal.
-It is not like other types of POA forms because it does not give broad power, like a general POA.
-Instead, it outlines the exact duties that an agent must perform.
+It gives restricted power as it outlines the exact duties that an agent must perform.
 This is different from a general power of attorney, which gives broader power.